Start Your Business Today in Groton

 Starting a Home-Based Business

 Home-based businesses are permitted accessory uses in residential dwellings, regulated according to business intensity as defined in the Town of Groton Zoning Regulations.
 The applicable section can be found here.
-To get started with filing an Administrative Site Plan Application as appropriate, stop by the Planning Department at the Town Hall Annex weekdays from 8:30 AM to 4:30 PM.
+To get started with filing an Administrative Site Plan Application or other applicable permit, go to Groton's Self Service Portal, or stop by the Planning Department at the Town Hall Annex weekdays from 8:30 AM to 4:30 PM.

 Mentoring & Counseling